 If COVID-19 conditions allow, we will host pre- and post-meeting events in person on the campus of the University of Southern California.
 Otherwise, the events will be conducted online.

-Early-to-mid-career practitioners based in Southern California, working in the creative sector, which may include film and television, design, creative tech and video games
+Early-to-mid-career practitioners based in the U.S., working in the creative sector, which may include film and television, design, creative tech and video games

 Interest in international affairs and the exploration of storytelling for public engagement on international policies and cultural relations